UCB on a Growth Path for a Decade+

 Loss of Exclusivity (indicative): 2031 in Europe and Japan, 2033 in U.S.

-Sales: € 103 million in 2024 in Europe.
+Sales: € 137 million in FY 2025 in Europe.
 Net sales outside Europe reported by Amgen and Astellas

 EVENITY® - prescribing information